xhad/gatewayd/README.md

-      list_currencies        List all currencies supported by the gateway add_currency <currency> add support for a currency remove_currency <currency> remove support for a currency set_last_payment_hash <hash> set the last encountered payment hash for incoming processing. get_last_payment_hash  get the last encountered payment hash for incoming processing.
+      list_currencies        List all currencies supported by the gateway add_currency <currency> add support for a currency remove_currency <currency> remove support for a currency set_trust <amount> <currency> set level of trust from hot to cold wallet get_trust_lines        get the trust lines from hot wallet to cold wallet set_last_payment_hash <hash> set the last encountered payment hash for incoming processing. get_last_payment_hash  get the last encountered payment hash for incoming processing. refund_cold_wallet <amount> <currency> send back funds from the hot wallet to cold wallet

     Options:

       -h, --help     output usage information